melpadden/docs-redux/condor/addressable-entity.md

 **AddressableEntityHash**

-The `AddressableEntityHash` is a newtype wrapper around a 32-byte hash (`HashAddr`).
+The `AddressableEntityHash` is a new type wrapper around a 32-byte hash (`HashAddr`).
 This hash functions as a unique identifier for the `AddressableEntity`, typically derived from either the account's public key or the smart contract's hash using hashing algorithm.

 ## The inner workings of AddressableEntity